- chronic pain

 Colleen has been involved in research since 1990 and has extensive experience in coordinating multi-national Clinical Trials for Investigational New Drugs.
 She is currently completing a PhD investigating the lived experience of complex regional pain syndrome.

-Colleen’s current position as Senior Research Assistant in the School of Nursing, Midwifery and Paramedicine provides support for the CEDRiC project, an evaluation of the impact of a Nurse Practitioner Candidate in Sundale Ltd. Aged Care Facility and the GEDI (Geriatric Emergency Department Intervention) in Nambour Hospital Emergency Department.
+Colleen’s current position as Senior Research Officer in the School of Nursing, Midwifery and Paramedicine provides support for the CEDRiC project, an evaluation of the impact of a Nurse Practitioner Candidate in Sundale Ltd. Aged Care Facility and the GEDI (Geriatric Emergency Department Intervention) in Nambour Hospital Emergency Department.